pveentjer/pveentjer.github.io/_posts/2022-04-18-service-time-cut-in-half.md

 Martin's claim is that the latency improvement is 20x.
 But the results based on the above formulas don't agree with that.
 He makes a remark that the unit of processing is half the calculated latency, but I don't understand what he means or how this is relevant for the latency calculation.

-I haven't enabled comments yet on this new website.
+I haven't configured comments yet on this new website.
 So if you want to comment, send me a message on [Twitter])https://twitter.com/PeterVeentjer).